edouard-rabasse/edouard-rabasse/README.md

 ## About Me

-Having graduated from Ecole Polytechnique (France) I’m currently pursuing my graduate studies in Applied Mathematics at Stanford University, with a focus on machine learning and optimization.
+Having graduated from Ecole Polytechnique (France) I’m currently pursuing my graduate studies in Applied Mathematics at Stanford University (ICME program), with a focus on machine learning and optimization.
 I enjoy tackling complex problems—especially those at the intersection of computer vision, operations research, and large-scale data.

 ---